UMD: A Globally Connected University

 Uri Avin, research professor and director of the Planning and Design Center in the National Center for Smart Growth Research & Education

-Implementing Statewide Planning Reforms – Opportunities for Collaboration between Maryland and Israel
+Implementing Statewide Planning Reforms – Opportunities for Collaboration between Maryland and Israel (with Haifa University and Tel Aviv University)

 With this award, Avin will further strengthen the international dimensions and perspectives of his ongoing work in land use planning, sustainability, and related fields.
 At Haifa University, Avin will work with Professor Deborah Shmueli at the Department of Geography and Environmental Studies.
 At Tel Aviv University (TAU), he will partner with Professor Arie Nesher, who is the professional director of the Porter School of Environmental Studies.
 This collaboration will also sustain and broaden the UMD institutional partnership with both Haifa and TAU.